Cape Town: Religion

+As of 2022, a total of 2.6% of Western Cape residents are irreligious.

-Most places of worship in the city are Christian churches and cathedrals: Dutch Reformed Church in South Africa (NGK), Zion Christian Church, Apostolic Faith Mission of South Africa, Assemblies of God, Baptist Union of Southern Africa (Baptist World Alliance), Methodist Church of Southern Africa (World Methodist Council), Anglican Church of Southern Africa (Anglican Communion), Presbyterian Church of Africa (World Communion of Reformed Churches), Roman Catholic Archdiocese of Cape Town (Catholic Church), the Orthodox Archbishopric of Good Hope (Greek Orthodox Cathedral of St George) and the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Most places of worship in Cape Town are Christian churches and cathedrals.
+These include the Dutch Reformed Church in South Africa (NGK), Zion Christian Church, Apostolic Faith Mission of South Africa, Assemblies of God, Baptist Union of Southern Africa (Baptist World Alliance), Methodist Church of Southern Africa (World Methodist Council), Anglican Church of Southern Africa (Anglican Communion), Presbyterian Church of Africa (World Communion of Reformed Churches), Roman Catholic Archdiocese of Cape Town (Catholic Church), the Orthodox Archbishopric of Good Hope (Greek Orthodox Cathedral of St George), and the Church of Jesus Christ of Latter-day Saints (LDS Church).

-Islam is the city's second largest religion with a long history in Cape Town, resulting in a number of mosques and other Muslim religious sites spread across the city, such as the Auwal Mosque, South Africa's first mosque.
+Islam is the city's second largest religion with a long history in Cape Town.
+This has resulted in a number of mosques and other Muslim religious sites spread across the city, such as the Auwal Mosque - South Africa's first mosque.

-Cape Town's significant Jewish population supports a number of synagogues most notably the historic Gardens Shul, the oldest Jewish congregation in South Africa.
-Marais Road Shul in the city's Jewish hub, Sea Point, is the largest Jewish congregation in South Africa.
+Cape Town's significant Jewish population supports a number of synagogues, the most notable of which is the historic Gardens Shul, the oldest Jewish congregation in South Africa.
+Marais Road Shul, located in Sea Point (a suburb with a notable Jewish population), is the largest Jewish congregation in South Africa.
 Temple Israel (Cape Town Progressive Jewish Congregation) also has three temples in the city.
-There is also a Chabad centre in Sea Point and a Chabad on Campus at the University of Cape Town, catering to Jewish students.
+Other affiliated institutions include a Chabad centre in Sea Point and a Chabad on Campus at the University of Cape Town, catering to Jewish students.

 Other religious sites in the city include Hindu and Buddhist temples and centres.